tylerharter/cs301-projects/spring19/p6/README.md

 Answer in the form of a list containing no duplicates (for this and future questions).

-## Q4: which wineries contain the phrase "beef" in the description?
+## Q4: which wineries make wines containing the phrase "beef" in the description?

 This shoud match anything containing beef (in any case), regardless of spacing.

-## Q5: which wineries contain the phrase "zesty" in the description?
+## Q5: which wineries make wines containing the phrase "zesty" in the description?

-## Q6: which wineries contain the phrase "black-fruit aroma" in the description?
+## Q6: which wineries make wines containing the phrase "black-fruit aroma" in the description?

 ## Q7: which wine varieties are anagrams of the phrase "antibus governance"?